Impact of the primordial fluctuation power spectrum on the reionization history: Introduction

 Our approach in this paper is to study the impact of the primordial power spectrum on the reionization history.
 Since fluctuations on small scales $k \gtrsim 1~\mr{Mpc}^{-1}$ are connected to the halos with mass $M \lesssim 10^{11} M_\odot$, which are expected to be formed around the cosmic dawn and the epoch of reionization, and thereby we can utilize observations of the reionization history as a probe of such small-scale primordial fluctuations.
 One famous cosmological constraint on the reionization history is the Thomson optical depth of CMB, which corresponds to the column density of the free electron.
 Therefore, it provides the redshift-integrated information on the reionization history.
 We can also probe the reionization physics from observations of the Lyman-$\alpha$ emitter (LAE) luminosity function which gives the redshift-dependent information on the reionization history.
-We focus on the latter observation to probe the primordial fluctuations from the reionization history.
-In particular, we use the SILVERRUSH survey data with the Subaru telescope \cite{2021ApJ...923..229G}, from which we can constrain the running of the spectral index $\alpha_s$ and $\beta_s$.
+We focus on the latter observation to probe the primordial fluctuations from the reionization history by using a simple and widely-used numerical calculation code \texttt{21cmFAST}.
+In particular, we use reionization history estimated by the SILVERRUSH survey data with the Subaru telescope \cite{2021ApJ...923..229G}, from which we can constrain the running of the spectral index $\alpha_s$ and $\beta_s$.